boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Drill Down

-When the second value is added to the x-axis or y-axis section, the alert message will be shown.
+When the second value is added to the X-axis or Y-axis section, an alert message will be shown.

 ![Drill confirmation alert](/static/assets/visualizing-data/visualization-widgets/images/drillalert.png)

 Click `Yes` to enable the option.
-If you click `No,` then a single value will be added to the respected section( x-axis or y-axis).
+If you click `No`, then a single value will be added to the respective section (X-axis or Y-axis).

 *Figure: Heat Map with a drilled view of the selected region.*